-a) Double click the "mastersonic.exe" shortcut icon.
+b) Double click the "mastersonic_ix.exe" shortcut icon.

-b) The MasterSonic Generator Control Panel window will appear.
+c) The MasterSonic Generator Control Panel window will appear.
 If the PC serial port is properly connected to the MasterSonic Generator the active set of generator parameters that are in its memory are automatically uploaded and displayed in the Control Panel window.